frantic0/pywdf/README.md

 # pywdf

 [![General badge](https://img.shields.io/badge/PDF-Paper-<COLOR>.svg)](https://repositori.upf.edu/handle/10230/57903)

 <code>pywdf</code> is a Python framework for modeling and simulating wave digital filter circuits.
 It allows users to easily create and analyze WDF circuit models in a high-level, object-oriented manner.
 The library includes a variety of built-in components, such as voltage sources, capacitors, diodes etc., as well as the ability to create custom components and circuits.
 Additionally, pywdf includes a variety of analysis tools, such as frequency response and transient analysis, to aid in the design and optimization of WDF circuits.
 Also included are several example circuits as shown below.

+## About *frantic0's* pywdf fork

+This fork adds new examples of the Chua circuit that you can find in the structure below and a few extensions to the core *wdf.py*, including the following:
+* a new element, the Chua diode, a non-linear negative resistor that implements a piecewise-linear I-V relationship,
+* a new two-port series adaptor with an embedded resistive voltage source, for exciting circuits with voltage impulses, useful for the chua circuit,
+* an implementation of the alpha transform for digitizing linear dynamic elements and testing different stability levels, with optional parameters for choosing between the bilinear and backward Euler transforms.

 ## Installation
 ```